 What is a transfer student policy?

 Many schools have transfer student policies.
 These policies apply to students who might choose to transition from a college program into university, or students who seek to change universities during their programs.
-Student transfer policies outline how the credits you’ve completed at another postsecondary institution can count toward completion of a degree at your new university.
+Student transfer policies outline how the credits you completed at one postsecondary institution can count toward the completion of a degree at another.

-Most Ontario universities have a policy to support admission for mature learners who don’t meet standard university entrance requirements, but who have life and work experience.
-These policies vary depending on the institution.
-The Ontario Universities’ Application Centre (OUAC) has a complete list of mature learner policies.
-Visit the OUAC’s Mature Learner page.
+Most Ontario universities have a policy to support admission for mature students who do not meet standard university entrance requirements, but who have life and work experience.
+These policies vary depending on the university.
+The OUAC has a complete list of mature student policies.